Introduction

 The foundational research here is Kahneman and Tversky's Prospect Theory.
 Their 1992 cumulative prospect theory paper estimated a median loss-aversion coefficient of 2.25 — meaning the psychological pain of a loss is felt roughly twice as intensely as the pleasure of an equivalent gain.

 Practically, this means a client who sees their portfolio drop by $50,000 feels that loss far more acutely than they felt the pleasure of gaining the same amount.
-Knowing this, advisers should never minimize a client's distress.
-The feeling is real, even when the loss is temporary.
+Acknowledging a client's distress rather than minimizing it tends to be more effective, given that the feeling is real even when the loss is temporary.

 Recency Bias and the Media Amplification Effect